LethalCompanyModding/Thunderstore/www/Guides/Uploading-Your-First-Package.md

 ### License

-> [!TIP]
+{: .tip}
 > This file has no required name nor is it required to upload your package successfully, but it is highly recommend you do so anyway.
 A License file should be immediately recognizable as such and the filenames LICENSE, LICENSE.MD or LICENSE.TXT are very common and popular choices.

 You may be asking "Why do I need a license?" well, a license tells users, other modders and Thunderstore staff what other people are allowed to do with your mod.
 A license may include provisions or prohibitions for nearly anything including selling your mod as part of a compilation, copying and redistributing your mod or forking / creating derived works.

 For help choosing an appropriate license for your work see [Choosing a License](Choosing-A-License.html)

 {: .important}
->  In the future, mods that plan to be used by others as a library will be required to maintain permissive licensing to remain on the Lethal Company section of the Thunderstore.
-Please be familiar with licenses and get ahead of the game now by choosing the correct one for your needs sooner rather than later
+> For Library Developers:
+>
+>New mods intended for use and consumption as libraries must have permissive licensing to remain listed in the Lethal Company section of Thunderstore.
+Please familiarize yourself with different licenses and choose the appropriate one promptly to ensure your mod stays listed.
+Existing Mod authors should select an appropriate license and either bundle it in their package as a LICENSE file as recommended in the Packaging Tutorial or link to a public github repository that contains such a LICENSE file as their web link.

+{: .warning}
+> A Deadline Approaches:
+>
+> This Guideline will be enforced more strictly beginning September 1st 2024, please take this time to bring your existing packages into compliance

 # Package Structure